jfrog/jfrog-cli/README.md

 #### The *package-delete* (pd) command

 ##### Function
-Used for deleting packages in Bintray
+Used for deleting a packages in Bintray

 ##### Command options
 The command uses the global options, in addition to the following command option.